Floydlang/floyd/Docs/Floyd toplevel.md

 Above, level 4: Code

-Notice: a component used in several components or a piece of code that appears in several components = appears as duplicates.
-The perspective is: logic dependencies.
-There is no diagram for showing which source files or libraries that depends on eachother.
+Notice: a component used in several containers or a piece of code that appears in several components will appears in each, seamingly like duplicates.
+The perspective is **logic dependencies**.
+There is no diagram for showing the physical dependencies -- which source files or libraries that depends on eachother.

 # ABOUT CONTAINERS

-???
-What if you want a container-like setup for each document?

 Containers are how you make an app or server, by writing code, stringning together existing components and deciding how to relate to the world around the container.
 Other containers in your system may be implemented some other way and will be represented using a proxy in the Software System.